Yord/shargs/README.md

 <details>
 <summary>
-Run your program with <code>node deepThought -q "What is the answer?"</code>:
+Run your program with <code>node deepThought -q "What is the meaning of Life, the Universe, and Everything?"</code>:

 <p>